packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 If you already have an existing Kubernetes cluster running, and are comfortable installing Helm charts then follow [this guide](./kubernetes-helm.md).

-#### Installing Private Packagist Self-Hosted Kubernetes in an existing cluster

-If you already have an existing Kubernetes cluster running, and would like to manage the application with a full fledged admin interface then follow [this guide](./kubernetes-existing.md).

 #### Installing Private Packagist Self-Hosted Kubernetes in a Kubernetes cluster installed with kURL

 Don't use Kubernetes?
 Use the installer that takes care of installing Private Packagist Self-Hosted on a linux